idankor/blog/content/about.md

 </p>

 <p>
 My main areas of interest revolve around psychedelic substances, consciousness, ontology, and Bayesian approaches to brain function.
+This blog deals mainly with the free-energy principle, one of the most promising and ambitious frameworks in neuroscience today.
+Sooner or later I will probably discuss most of the topics mentioned above and some other exciting ideas which, in a way, are all tangent to one another.
 </p>

 <img src="/images/avatar.jpg" style="height: 200px; margin-top: 30px;">